pagekite/PyPagekite/doc/MANPAGE.md

      on the machine.
 Setting both fractions to 0 disables dynamic scaling.

+   * <b>--overload_file</b>=`/path/to/baseline/file` <br />
+     Path to a file, the contents of which overrides all overload calculations.
+This can be used to manage load calculations using an external process (or by hand, e.g. to prepare for maintenance).
+Note that <i>overload</i> must specify a non-zero baseline, otherwise this setting is ignored.

    * <b>--ratelimit_ips</b>=`IPs/seconds`, <b>--ratelimit_ips</b>=`kitename`:`IPs/seconds` <br />
      Limit how many different clients (IPs) can request data from a tunnel within a given window of time, e.g. 5/3600.
 This is